jjvanzon/Circular-Language-Spec/spec/interfaces/interface-aspect.md

 |             __Reference-Class Get `<=`__              |
 |           __Reference-Interface Set `=>`__            |

 There are more implementations of the cross-aspect assignments for cases when the source of the assignment is a pointer-to-pointer, but they are not shown here.
-To understand the concept look in the *Cross-Aspect Assignments* article in the *System Objects* chapter.
+To understand the concept look in the *Cross-Aspect Assignments* article in the *System Interfaces* chapter.

 ### Interface System Command Calls

 The concepts of system command call notations is not explained here.
-Refer to the *System Command Call Notations* article in the *System Objects* chapter for that. this is a supplement to that documentation, covering it for the __Interface__ aspect.
+Refer to the *System Command Call Notations* article in the *System Interfaces* chapter for that. this is a supplement to that documentation, covering it for the __Interface__ aspect.
 The __Interface Merged__ aspect is also covered.

 Cross-aspect situations can apply to the __Interface__ aspect, but they are not covered.
-Cross-aspect situations between the __Object__ and __Class__ aspects are described in the *System Objects* chapter and adequately shed light on the topic.
+Cross-aspect situations between the __Object__ and __Class__ aspects are described in the *System Interfaces* chapter and adequately shed light on the topic.

 #### Interface - System Interface - Command Call Notation